laszlocph/website/Rancher-Kubernetes-persistence-with-GlusterFS.md

 Warning: the Recycle policy might not be available.
 At least at the time of writing I had to write my own shell script to clean up used disks since it's not implemented yet in Kube.

-All nodes in Kubernetes cluster must have GlusterFS-Client Package installed.
-(TBD)

 <pre>
 apiVersion: v1
 kind: PersistentVolume